 Appeal Decisions are final, unless the case is remanded.
-If the Appeal Officer remands the case, the Appeal Decision will state whether the Investigator(s) must issue a Revised Summary of Evidence, Outcome and/or Sanction, as appropriate to the findings on appeal.
-Any additional investigation and revision of the Summary of Evidence, Outcome and/or Sanction should be completed promptly as practicable.
-If the case is remanded, a Party may appeal only the portions of the Outcome that were changed on remand.
+If the Appeal Officer remands the case, the Appeal Decision will state whether the Investigator(s) must issue a Revised Investigative Report and/or the Hearing Officer(s) must conduct a new hearing and/or issue a revised Outcome, as appropriate to the findings on appeal.
+Any additional investigation and revision of the Investigative Report and/or Outcome should be completed promptly as practicable.
+If the case is remanded, a Party may appeal only the portions of the outcome that were changed on remand.